translate-tools/linguist/README.md

 # Why it better than online translation services?

 When you use a translation service, you can't translate pages which require authorization, because online services can only translate public pages.
-Also, online services collect your personal data, track you and give you only one translator, but linguist may use any translate service.
+Also, online services collect your personal data, track you and give you only one translator, but linguist may use any translation service.
 It may even use a local translation service that translates your data on your PC without any internet.

-# Why it better than other extensions for translate?
+# Why it better than other translation extensions?

 It's free, open source, supports all translation services and does not collect your personal data.